 The Association also participates in standby letters of credits to satisfy the financing needs of its borrowers.
 These letters of credit are irrevocable agreements to guarantee payments of specified financial obligations.
-At December 31, 2017, \$263 of standby letters of credit were outstanding with a nominal fair value.
-Outstanding standby letters of credit have expiration dates ranging from 2018 to 2021.
-The maximum potential amount of future payments the Association is required to make under the guarantees is \$263.
+At December 31, 2018, \$262 of standby letters of credit were outstanding with a nominal fair value.
+Outstanding standby letters of credit have expiration dates ranging from 2019 to 2022.
+The maximum potential amount of future payments the Association is required to make under the guarantees is \$262.
+Payment/performance risk of the standby letters of credit guarantee is assessed using the same internal customer credit ratings that we use to manage credit risk in our loan portfolio.